Abi Spence, UKCP Accredited Psychotherapist

 Like all UKCP registered psychotherapists and psychotherapeutic counsellors I can work with a wide range of issues, but here are some areas in which I have a special interest or additional experience.

 Anxiety can be specific (post partum depression and hypervigilance, death, health) or general dis-ease.
 In whatever way you might experience anxiety, it can severely impact the way you are able to appreciate and enjoy life.
-Therapy gives you the opportunity to explore what is creating the anxious feelings, for example: if or how your history might be being revisited in your present.
+Therapy gives you the opportunity to explore what is creating the anxious feelings and gain some clarity and insight which can help assuage the symptoms.

 Our family is our first environment.
-Even before we have memories, as babies we were already navigating our family system, putting in place a pattern of connection-seeking that stays with us throughout the life span, and informs so much of who we are in relationship.
-Whatever your experience of family has been; happy, connected, cut short, traumatic, abusive, neglectful, a space to explore parental and sibling bonds can add clarity and understanding as those (and other) relationships evolve.
+Even before we have visual memories, as babies we were already navigating our family system, putting in place a pattern of connection-seeking that stays with us throughout the life span, and informs so much of who we are in relationship.
+Whatever your experience of family has been; happy, connected, cut short, traumatic, abusive or neglectful, a space to explore parental and sibling bonds can assist those (and other) relationships to evolve.

-As a crucial part of our intersectionality (the intellectual framework for understanding how various aspects of individual identity interact) gender, either problematic gender norms and socio-cultural expectations, or issues arising for those who identify as a gender which differs from their assigned sex, can contribute to anxiety, depression, minority stress and even feelings of suicidality.
-Therapy can provide a safe space to explore your gender and work towards inhabiting it authentically.
+Gender is crucial part of our intersectionality.
+Intersectionality is the intellectual framework for understanding how various aspects of individual identity interact.
+Problematic gender norms and socio-cultural expectations for cis-gender individuals, or issues arising for those who identify as a transgender, gender expansive or non binary (abuse, dysphoria) can contribute to anxiety, depression and minority stress.
+Therapy can provide a safe space to explore your gender, and/or elationships with orhers as your gender identity evolves.

 There is deep (and often secret) pain, longing, envy and shame in the struggle to create or grow a family.
 Whether you are going through fertility treatment, have experienced the intense grief of miscarriage or the loss of the future you assumed you were going to have, psychotherapy can provide another place to explore complex experiences and feelings that often struggle for an outlet in conversations with family and friends.